sallytareq/data-structures-and-algorithms-python/data_structures_and_algorithms/challenges/linked_list/README.md

 * insertBefore(value, newVal) adds a new node immediately before the first value node
 * insertAfter(value, newVal) adds a new node immediately after the first value node

+**Challenge - 07:**

+* Create a method called kthFromEnd that takes the argument (k) and returns the node that is k from the end of the linked list.

 ## Approach & Efficiency

 I created a class which included the required methods.